 To be eligible for a LAHP studentship in the forthcoming recruitment round you must either:

-Awards cannot be deferred and selected candidates will be assumed to be starting their studies in September/October 2019 unless there are exceptional circumstances.
+Funding is available for both full-time and part-time students.
+Awards cannot normally be deferred.
+Successful candidates will be assumed to be starting their studies in September/October 2020 unless there are exceptional circumstances approved by LAHP and the HEI.

 LAHP studentships are open to UK and EU students who meet the residency requirements as detailed on pages 13/14 of the UKRI Conditions of Research Council Training Grants.
-Please note: LAHP has a limited number of full awards (fees and stipend) for EU students designated `fees-only’ by the AHRC.
+Please note: Subject to HEI approval, LAHP has a limited number of full awards (fees and stipend) for EU students designated `fees-only’ by the AHRC.
 Applications cannot be accepted from students liable to pay fees at the Overseas rate.